mewza/xover/README.md

     #include <simd/simd.h>

-    // 4 = number of bands (got moved from Init into template parameter xoverT<double8,4,44100> cross;
+    // 4 = number of bands (got moved from Init into template parameter
+    // There is no longer need to call Init, and has been simply removed into
+    // the constructor, and the N of bands is now a template parameter for easy use

+    xoverT<double8,4,44100> cross;

 in the further init or reset: